FAQ with lots of information about buying Italian property, purchase process. Frequently asked questions about buying property in Italy.

 I want to buy a house that’s been rented, or a commercial property.
 Why won’t you give me full details of turnover/profit etc so I can judge if it’s viable?

-Understandably, owners of rental properties, hotels, restaurants, agriturismi etc do not wish their full financial details passed on.
+Understandably, owners of rental properties, hotels, restaurants, agriturismi etc do not wish their full financial details passed on pre viewing.
 We will do our best to obtain an idea of rental amounts / occupancy / turnover but really until you have viewed the property and met the owners it is unlikely they will allow us to pass on this information to you.

 How much does a swimming pool cost?